 Description

 Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M. Given a roman numeral, convert it to an integer.
+Return the result as an integer.

 Examples